ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 - **Dennett's reply:** Logical construction should be treated as theorist's fiction.

+---
+Resisting or not resisting empirical evidence

 **Empirical fallabilism**: If one claims we can verify whether (1) is true by verifying empirically, then one must also accept that this would also falsify (1)

-> I think the point is, if we think it's just infallible, then there's no need to verify it, like there's no need to empricially verify a tautology.
+> I think the point is, empricial evidence can say something about it, but for now it's not clear which is better evidence.

 **IP8 (the gradual post-operative recovery)**
 : Inverted taste with inverted attitude and verbal report: For Chase, his taste is inverted after t, but he picked up the inverted language after t, so he reports normally.
 Meanwhile: